Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

     dirPath + name + id;
 ```

-In other words, depending on how the code is structured and how it interacts with non-deterministic and effectful operations, impurities may make up a larger or smaller portion of the whole.
+Depending on how the code is structured and how it interacts with non-deterministic and effectful operations, impurities may make up a larger or smaller portion of the whole.
 That, in turn, is something we can actually control.

-As a guiding principle, we can establish that, to reap the most benefits out of pure functions, the design of our software needs to **limit impure interactions and delay them as much as possible**.
-Ideally, they should be pushed towards the outermost layers of the architecture, also known as the _system boundaries_.
+In order to reap the most benefit out of pure functions, we need to design software in a way that **limits impure interactions and delays them as much as possible**.
+Ideally, we should strive to push them as far out as we can, towards the _boundaries of the system_.

 ## Flattening the dependency tree